peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-28 All Cats Are Grey.md

 - Oz tells Hymn they can drop the Lysanderoth disguise now "cause it's kind of fucking weird," but they keep it on because they like walking around big and imposing
 - [[NPC/Pill\|Pill]] asks how long Oz has known Lysanderoth, and she says, "I don't know.
 A few months"
 	- He asks how they met, and she says it was while making a delivery
-	- He asks if it was the bomb, and she asks what he's talking about and if he hit his head while he was busy
+	- He asks if it was the bomb, and she asks what he's talking about and if he hit his head while she was busy
 	- He says that he may have, and she ruffles his hair and says, "Get your head in the game, buddy"

 ## Knocking On Heaven's Door